 In the 19th century, the hosiery industry continued.
 Nottingham was also famous for lace.
 A lace-making machine was introduced in 1809.
 However, some new industries began in Nottingham.
 John Player founded Players cigarettes in 1877.
-A man named Frank Bowden began making bicycles in Raleigh Street in 1887.
+A man named Frank Bowden began making bicycles on Raleigh Street in 1887.
 He named his company after the street.
-By 1910 Raleigh were making 50,000 bicycles each year.
+By 1910 Raleigh was making 50,000 bicycles each year.
 Nottingham was made a city in 1897.

 Nottingham in the 20th century

 Electric trams began running in Nottingham in 1901.
 The last ones ran in 1936.
 Between 1922 and 1932 a dual carriageway was built around the city.

 From 1928 Nottingham had a Lord Mayor and a new Council House opened in 1929.

 In the 1920s and 1930s, the Nottingham council began building council houses.
 Many were built on new estates north of the city.
 In the 1950s and 1960s, many more council estates were built in the north of the city including estates at Bilborough.
 Another estate was built in the south at Clifton.

 Nottingham University was founded in 1948.

 In the late 20th century Nottingham continued to develop rapidly.
 In 1952 a statue of Robin Hood by James Woodford was erected by the castle.
 A new Clifton Bridge was built in 1958.
 The Playhouse Theatre opened in 1963.
 Queens Medical Centre was built in 1970.
 Victoria bus station was built in 1972.